Paris-Bordeaux-Provence By Train

 The port city of Bordeaux is the capital of France’s largest département, Gironde, and famous for its wine.
 An important cultural and commercial hub through the centuries, its historic centre is inscribed on the UNESCO World Heritage List.
 Bordeaux was part of Eleanor of Aquitaine’s dowry, and came under English rule when she married Henri Plantagenet, later Henry II of England.
 It was united with France in the 15th century.
 Today we will be exploring Bordeaux with a guide, who will give us more information about its history and main sights, which includes Bordeaux’s Museum of Fine Arts, the Cathédrale St-André, and La Cité du Vin (The City of Wine), a museum and exhibition space shaped like a wine decanter.

 Please note that Day 6 is also our laundry day.

-Overview: Today we will be enjoying a day trip to the wine-growing district of Medoc, where we will have lunch and taste great at a vineyard.
+Today we will be enjoying a day trip to the wine-growing district of Medoc, where we will have lunch and taste great French wine at a vineyard.

-In our group dinner, we will try some of the regional specialities: duckling, cassoulet, and slow-cooked lamb with lemon confit and olives.
+In our group dinner, we will try some of the regional French cuisine specialities: duckling, cassoulet, and slow-cooked lamb with lemon confit and olives.

 Sète is a small town on the French Mediterranean coast dominated by a lone hill, Mont St-Clair.
 Behind it is the saltwater Thau Lagoon teeming with oysters and mussels.
 Sète hosts the proud tradition of water jousting (joutes nautiques); the tournament dates back to the 17th century.
 Its International Museum of Modest Arts (Musée International des Arts Modestes) is housed in an old waterside warehouse and celebrates all sorts of man-made objects, from toys to gadgets to all sorts of charming curios.